hotio/cloudflareddns/README.md

 ## Cached results from Cloudflare

-The returned results from Cloudflare are cached in memory (`/dev/shm`).
+The returned results from Cloudflare are cached.
 This means minimal api calls to Cloudflare.
 If you have made any manual changes to the IP on the Cloudflare webinterface, for instance when wanting to test an update, a container restart is needed to clear the cache.

-The proxy setting (orange cloud) is also cached and re-set based on the previous value, so if you made modifications to this setting, you should restart the container so that the script is aware of the new setting.
+The proxy setting (orange cloud) and TTL is also cached and re-set based on the previous value, so if you made any modifications to these settings, you should restart the container so that the script is aware of the new settings.

 ## InfluxDB Logging